RocketDerp/April14_2025/Grim_Blunt/USA/Grim_dump.md

 “Public education does not serve a public.
 It creates a public.
 And in creating the right kind of public, the schools contribute toward strengthening the spiritual basis of the American Creed.
 That is how Jefferson understood it, how Horace Mann understood it, how John Dewey understood it, and in fact, there is no other way to understand it.
 The question is not, Does or doesn't public schooling create a public?
 The question is, What kind of public does it create?
 A conglomerate of self-indulgent consumers?
 Angry, soulless, directionless masses?
 Indifferent, confused citizens?”
 ― Neil Postman, The End of Education: Redefining the Value of School, September 1995 (Eternal September year 1)

+&nbsp;

+Reference:
+Freedom: Alchemy for a Voluntary Society
+Stephan A. Hoeller
+Quest Books, Jun 1, 1992 - Philosophy - 263 pages
+Dr. Stephan Hoeller examines the philosophic basis for freedom as expressed in the writings of the Gnostics and Carl Jung.
+He relates this philosophy to that of America's founders and to such recent events as the collapse of Communist regimes throughout the world.